Best of the Super Juniors: 2019

 The twenty-sixth Best of the Super Juniors started on May 13, 2019, and ended on June 5, 2019.
 The final took place at Ryōgoku Kokugikan.
 The participants were all revealed bar one on April 23.
 In addition to NJPW regulars, the tournament will also feature Consejo Mundial de Lucha Libre (CMLL) wrestlers Dragon Lee and Titán and Ring of Honor (ROH) wrestlers Marty Scurll, Jonathan Gresham and Bandido.
 This is the first edition to have twenty wrestlers entering the tournament.
 Before the tournament, El Desperado had to pull out due to injury and was replaced by Douki.
 Flip Gordon also had to pull out due to visa issues, being replaced by young lion Ren Narita.
 Taka Michinoku forfeited his final three matches due to a leg injury.

 The 2019 edition included a record twenty participants; Shingo Takagi won all his matches in Block A, therefore becoming the first person to win nine matches within the same block, and setting a new record for most points scored at the tournament with 18 (apart from the inaugural 1988 edition, which used a different points system); the previous record for the current format was held by Prince Devitt, who won all eight of his matches in 2013 and scored 16.
+Will Ospreay defeated him in the final and went on to defeated reigning champion Dragon Lee for the title at Dominion 6.9 in Osaka-jo Hall.
+He would eventually lose the championship at Wrestle Kingdom 14 to Hiromu Takahashi, having returned after 16-month recovery period from his neck injury.